 Currently, conventional medical interventions for endometriosis are limited.
 Endometriosis is caused from inflammation, estrogen excess, and an abnormal immune response.

 So far, the best known way to treat it is with non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, or surgery.
 Both options are to help control the pain but neither fix the root cause.

 Before those options, it can’t hurt to try using life changes to help reduce inflammation, strengthen your immune system, and balance your hormones.
 Improving these elements will make a difference reducing symptoms.
-Women have been reporting too that S’moo has helped them balance their hormones and reduce pain.

 How can you prevent Endometriosis?

 The condition currently isn’t preventable but remember, Endometriosis is caused from inflammation, estrogen excess, and an abnormal immune response.

 Reduce your bodies inflammation!
 If you’re wanting to reduce inflammation you’ll want to stay away from foods that cause inflammation such as refined carbohydrates (white bread and pastries), fried foods, sodas, red meats and margarine (shortening and lard).

 The foods you should embrace are anti-inflammatory foods such as tomatoes, olive oil, leafy greens, nuts, fatty fish and fruits (blueberries, cherries and oranges).
 Vegetarian diets tend to reduce inflammations as well as well as a Mediterranean diet (this diet being high in fruits, vegetables, nuts, whole grains, fish, and healthy oils).

 Lower your bodies estrogen!
 You can reduce your chances of developing it by lowing your bodies estrogen levels.